 Family Backyard Ideas To Get Kids To Play Outside

 Summer is starting to peek around the corner.
 With summer’s arrival comes the thought of backyard parties, days at the beach, and other warm, outdoor activities.
-Part of getting ready for summer is getting your family backyard ready for summer so that you and the kids will want to spend a lot of time back there.
+Part of getting ready for summer is getting your family backyard ready for summer.
+In this way, you and the kids will want to spend a lot of time back there.
 Here are ideas to make your backyard more inviting so that you don’t have to get the kids to play outside.
 They will want to naturally!

 Make Your Backyard Comfortable For Family

 The first step for getting family outside is to make sure you have the right backyard furniture.
-You need to make your backyard a welcoming and inviting space, which you’re never going to achieve if people are left sitting on wobbly plastic chairs.
+You need to make your backyard a welcoming and inviting space.
+This is something you’re never going to achieve if people are left sitting on wobbly plastic chairs.
 Invest in making your backyard comfortable, and you’ll be halfway to making it an extension of your living space.
 You may want to try some of these DIY Pallet ideas for making your backyard cozy.

 Make Your Backyard Accessible To Kids

 Many people make the mistake of making it too difficult to sit in the backyard.
 If someone needs to go and get a key and open the door, they’re going to feel less tempted to go outside.
-So, leave the door open, and consider getting glass doors that make your outside feel more like it’s part of your home.
-If you don’t like the idea of leaving the door open, you could even consider leaving the key inside the door, and that helps to reduce the amount of friction involved in going outside.
-Even just making sure the shades are drawn so everyone can see how pretty it is outside may help get to get kids to play outside.
+So, leave the door open or the key in the lock.
+Consider getting glass doors that make your outside feel more like it’s part of your home.
+Keep the shades open so everyone can see how pretty it is outside.
+This alone may help get kids to play outside.

 Provide Backyard Snacks and Reading Materials